 Indeed, God works in mysterious ways.
 During the next two days after my visit to St. Peter and Paul, I crossed paths with several Catholics who hinted to me to seek consolation in Jesus and Mary.

 The final nudge came at a 5am encounter with my next-door neighbour.
-I curiously asked him where he was going at such an early hour, and he replied that he was going to assist with opening the gates at the Church of the Holy Trinity, for their morning Mass.
+I curiously asked him where he was going at such an early hour, and he replied that he was going to assist with opening the gates at the Church of St Michael, for their morning Mass.
 When I heard Mass, I asked him, “Are you Catholic?”

 We met Fr.
 Richards Ambrose for a casual chat, and it was timely as he was starting new Rite of Christian Initiation (RCIA) classes that same week.
 Although the registration had closed, he made an exception for our family to join his class.